mschwerhoff/pp20-terminology/terminology.md

 :   Threads running in parallel.

 parallelism
 :   Performing computations simultaneously; either actually, if sufficient computations units (CPUs, cores, ...) are available, or virtually, via some form of alternation.
 Often used interchangeably with concurrency.
+Parallelism can be specified explicitely by manually assigning tasks to threads or implicitely by using a framework that takes care of distributing tasks to threads.

+parallel execution time
+:   $T_p$.
+The time that is required to perform some work on $p$ processors.

 process
 :   Independently running instance of a program/application, typically on the operation system level.
 Similar to a thread, but usually more heavy-weight (since a whole program) and encapsulated in memory.